EtherCD/HMCfT/README.md

 Automates the creation of model files for textures.
 Also helps with translations in all .lang files

+# API
+In code comments!

 # How to run!
-1. Start the file
+* Start the file
-2. Put your modid
+* Put your modid
-3. And reopen file
+* And reopen file
-4. And enjoy!
+* And enjoy!